wsee911/ust-sys/README.md

-# Interview Assignment
+# UST SYSTEM

-This package contains the base code for the interview assignment.<br>
+This package contains the base code for the system.<br>
-You can add additional library that will aid you in fulfiling the requirements.
 <br>
 <br>
-Please read through NodeJS_Assessment_v2.docx carefully before you attempt.

 ## Prerequisites
-- NodeJS v12.x.x
+- NodeJS v12.16.3
 - Docker

 <br>